Pros

 | 🟢 Optional | Greynoise | IP | 100 req/day (free) |

-I have deployed commercial SOAR platforms with six-figure price tags.
-I have also built this open-source stack from scratch on a $150/month cloud server.
-The performance difference in analyst workflow and alert enrichment quality is not discernible.
-The cost difference is $80,000 to $300,000 per year.
+I’ve deployed six-figure commercial SOAR platforms, and I’ve built this open-source stack on a $150-per-month cloud server.
+The analyst experience?
+Nearly identical.
+The cost difference? $80,000 to $300,000 per year.

 Additional Resources